meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

   the Digital Asset tokenization utility app to issue SBC on Canton.

-- **wallets and custody solutions**: which are used by investors to manage their Canton Network asset holdings across multiple asset registries.
+- **wallets and custody solutions**: which are used by investors to manage their holdings of tokenized assets across multiple asset registries.
 For example, DFNS, Copper, or future retail oriented wallets.